Home

-Dr. Hugh Osborn – Postdoc at ETH and the University of Bern
+Prof. Hugh Osborn – Researcher & Assistant Professor at the University of Bern

-I’m Hugh Osborn, a postdoctoral researcher in astrophysics.
+I’m Hugh Osborn, a researcher in astronomy.
 My research focuses on discovering & characterising exoplanets as they transit across their parent stars.

-I am currently a PostDoc working at the university of Bern and ETH Zurich.
+I am currently working as SNF starting grantee and assistant professor at the University of Bern.
 My research interests include the detection small, long-period planets using space-based photometric surveys, the detection of transiting dust structures around young stars and the application of machine learning to exoplanet detection.

 I was awarded a Swiss National Science Foundation Starting Grant in 2025 for my project the “Exo-Neptune Census” – a demographic effort to understand the compositions of Neptune-like exoplanets using masses, radii, atmospheres & architectures.
-This research project, alongwith my position of assistant professor, will start in February 2026.
+This research project started in February 2026.
 Read more (including about job opportunities) here.

 After growing up in Norwich, UK, I studied for four years at University College London (UCL) before undertaking a PhD at the University of Warwick, which I completed in 2017.
 I then worked as a Postdoc at the Lab of Astrophysics of Marseille (LAM) before starting my current fellowship in late 2019.

-I am also a keen science communicator, through my blog Lost In Transits where I write about all things exoplanetary from atmospheres to astrobiology and I run the monthly exoplanetary podcast exocast with Profs.
-Hannah Wakeford & Andrew Rushby.
+I am also a keen science communicator – through my blog Lost In Transits I write about all things exoplanetary from atmospheres to astrobiology.
+I run the astronomy podcast exocast (alongside Profs.
+Hannah Wakeford & Andrew Rushby) which has reached 100,000+ downloads.
+I occasionally create science videos on YouTube.
+I help organise Bern’s Astronomy on Tap outreach event, and have done outreach in schools in both English & French.

 To contact me, please use: